IntroQG/gradertools/README.md

 This can be done many ways, but as we are using Slack for communication anyways, let's distribute the feedback via that as Slack is providing an API that fits nicely for this purpose!

-[gradertools/send_feedback.py](send_feedback.py) script will automate the sending of feedbacks.
-Again we control this process from configuration files as demonstrated below.